Difficulties Paying Your Rent

 We will always deal sympathetically with you if you are having financial problems.
 However, if you do not make or keep to an agreement to pay rent which you owe the Association will, as a last resort, take legal action.
 This could result in eviction.

 If you are on a low income you may be entitled to housing benefit to assist you in paying your rent.
-We have a Welfare Benefits Advice Service in the Association’s offices every Wednesday and a free Money Advice Service for tenants who are currently in arrears.
+We have a Welfare Benefits Advice Service in the Association’s offices every Wednesday.
+We have Money & Debt Advice Service every Thursday for Tenants who would like additional support.
 If you wish an appointment with either of these services you can contact the office on 0141 944 3860 and our staff will be happy to make an appointment for you.